Page 7: Historical Events In June - 24

 1985 On this day in history challenger moves to Vandenberg AFB for mating of STS 51-F

-1985 On June - 24 the motion picture " Cocoon", directed by Ron Howard, grossed some $7.9 million during its opening weekend across the country.
-"Cocoon", which had a brilliant cast, including screen legend Don Ameche, beat out "Rambo First Blood, Part II" starring Sylvester Stallone, in firstweekend receipts
+1985 The motion picture " Cocoon", directed by Ron Howard, grossed some $7.9 million during its opening weekend across the country.
+"Cocoon", which had a brilliant cast, including screen legend Don Ameche, beat out "Rambo First Blood, Part II" starring Sylvester Stallone, in firstweekend receipts on June - 24.

-1985 The wife of exiled Soviet author Alexander Solzhenitsyn became a U.S. citizen on this day in history.
+1985 The wife of exiled Soviet author Alexander Solzhenitsyn became a U.S. citizen on June - 24.

 1985 The motion picture " Cocoon", directed by Ron Howard, grossed some $7.9 million during its opening weekend across the country.
 "Cocoon", which had a brilliant cast, including screen legend Don Ameche, beat out "Rambo: First Blood, Part II" starring Sylvester Stallone, in firstweekend receipts on June - 24.